s0606757/CA2017FP-Part3/README.md

 ## Hints
 1. Data reuse can reduce the times of reloading data from global memory to shared memory.<br/>
-2. Reduce branches can reduce control divergence that causes some threads to stall.<br/>
+2. Reducing branches can reduce control divergence that causes some threads to stall.<br/>
 3. Memory coalescing can efficiently access memory.<br/>